plausible/docs/docs/sites-api.md

 **goal_type** <Required />

-Type of your goal, accepts only one of teh following values: `event` or `page`
+Type of your goal, accepts only one of the following values: `event` or `page`

 <hr / >